Species Introduction

 Acclimation Process

-Acclimating your new Apistogramma Cf. Viejita II to their new environment is crucial for their well-being.
+Acclimating your new Apistogramma Cf. Viejita II to their new environment is a crucial step in ensuring their health and wellbeing.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes, allowing the fish to adjust to the new water parameters slowly.
-This process should take about an hour.
-Once acclimated, gently release the fish into the tank, avoiding adding the bag water to prevent introducing any contaminants.
-Providing a calm and stress-free environment during this transition will help your new aquatic companions settle in more comfortably, promoting a healthy start in their new home.
+After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
+This process helps the fish adjust to the water parameters of their new home.
+Once acclimated, gently release the fish into the tank using a net to avoid adding any store water that may contain harmful substances.
+Monitor their behavior closely for the first few days, as they may be shy or stressed in their new environment.
+Providing hiding spots and minimizing disturbances will help them settle in more comfortably.

 Long-term Care